notexplosive/notexplosive.github.io/_posts/2023-07-10-pest-control-making-of.md

 - Tweens are a very powerful tool.
 If it sounds like you can do it with Tweens, you probably can.
 - AI is more about systems that coax the agent to go certain places over others, and less about any particular gameplay element
 - All nighters are still bad, but GMTK feels way shorter than it is because of the awkward timezone change.
-- Always playtest before you submit
+- Always playtest with real humans before you submit

 [quarkimo]: https://soundcloud.com/quarkimo
 [kristin]: https://www.artstation.com/kmays